 46. Step to Me

 Saying step to me in New York is fighting words.
-It’s basically like saying approach me and we are fighting.
+It’s basically like saying approach me, and we are fighting.
 This is very much younger-generation New York slang.

 - I dare that person to step to me.